 Research

-For now, I’ve focused primarily on China, where I lived for four years, and Pakistan, where I conducted eight months of fieldwork in militarized and conflict-affected areas.
-In Pakistan, I study how Chinese state authority is deployed through infrastructure, discourses, media, and law, and how it adapts to local socio-spatial realities.
+I’ve worked primarily on China, where I lived for four years, and Pakistan, where I conducted eight months of fieldwork in militarized and conflict-affected areas—studying how Chinese state authority is deployed through infrastructure, discourses, media, and law, and how it adapts to local socio-spatial realities.

 I explore how global power systems intersect with local struggles to trace shifting geographies of power, resistance, and (dis)order.